Barcelona Metro line 9: Construction

 Autoritat del Transport Metropolità approved the plan for metro and light rail lines in the Barcelona metropolitan area that included line 9 in 1999.
 The next year ATM began planning and design with construction starting in 2002.

 Originally expected to be completed by 2008, ongoing problems with construction delayed its expected completion until as late as 2013–2014.
 It was subsequently further delayed to 2016.
 All tunneling work was stopped in 2011 due to a lack of funding, a decision taken by the Government of Catalonia in the aftermath of the 2008 financial crisis.
 As works wouldn't be resumed for more than a decade, all opening estimates would be discarded.
 4.5 km of the line's central trunk still remained to be tunneled under upper Barcelona.

 It wouldn't be until 2022, after 11 years of interruption, that tunneling works would be resumed to complete the line.
-The remaining 4.5 km of tunnel between Lesseps and Campus Nord are expected to be completed by 2030, with a 2 station extension from La Sagrera to Guinardó | Hospital de Sant Pau projected to be in service by 2027.
+The remaining 4.5 km of tunnel between Lesseps and Campus Nord are expected to be completed by 2030, with a 2-station extension from La Sagrera to Guinardó Hospital de Sant Pau projected to be in service by 2027.

 On 13 December 2009, the section between Can Peixauet and Can Zam, excluding Santa Rosa station, opened to the public.
 A further station, Bon Pastor, opened on 18 April 2010; as the first section of L10 was opened.
-The section from La Sagrera to Bon Pastor (excluding La Sagrera | TAV) opened on 26 June 2010.
+The section from La Sagrera to Bon Pastor (excluding La Sagrera) opened on 26 June 2010.

-On February 12, 2016 the El Prat branch opened from Aeroport T1 to Zona Universitària stations.
+On 12 February 2016 the El Prat branch opened from Aeroport T1 to Zona Universitària stations.
 This is a 20 km section with 15 stations.
 However, three stations – Aeroport Terminal de Càrrega, La Ribera and Camp Nou – did not open, as the first two were built to serve future developments and the latter had to remain closed due to technical reasons (as one of the line's main construction sites).

 Line 9 is being bored by a single 11.95 m tunnel boring machine (TBM) – where other metros bore a pair of tunnels, one for each direction, Line 9's wider tunnel is broad enough to stack two lines of tracks and for the route's stations.

 Because the route passes through different geological conditions, the TBM is designed to replace the cutterheads with heads suited for the current conditions.
 In June 2010 the TBM's hard rock cutterhead was replaced with its original cutterhead, designed to bore through clay.